 The container can be anything that is enclosed, small, and usually portable, such as a box, tub, basket, tin, hanging basket, or barrel.

-This type of gardening is highly suitable for people who want to try gardening but have limited space or limited time.
+This type of gardening is highly suitable for people who want to try gardening but have limited space (see also: Small Space Gardening) or limited time.

 It is also useful for gardeners who live in areas where the soil isn’t suitable for a particular plant.
 Container gardening may also be known as pot gardening.